This is how David Roeske prepared to climb two 8,000-meter peaks without oxygen in a stairwell at sea level.

 When I got back from Everest in 2013, I felt incredibly grateful and overwhelmed with my good fortune.
 The summit experience was powerful and transcendent for me, and I came back with a desire to share the inspiration I had found there.
 I also felt fortunate that my body had proven able to handle such a major leap in altitude from the levels I had previously climbed.
 In seizing the opportunity to go, I had accepted a substantial probability of having to turn around, and yet it had worked out.
 I couldn’t have asked for more.

 I knew in the back of my head I wanted to go back.
-Being on a mountain like that — no matter what you accomplish — takes a lot out of you.
-I only had about two percent body fat going in, and I’m six feet tall and weigh about 150 pounds; so there were not a lot of reserves to run through.
-In just three weeks from base camp to summit I had lost 20 pounds.
+Being on a mountain like that—no matter what you accomplish—takes a lot out of you.
+I only had about 2 percent body fat going in, and I’m 6 feet tall and weigh about 150 pounds; so there were not a lot of reserves to run through.
+In just three weeks from Base Camp to summit I had lost 20 pounds.
 I came back famished, worn out, and eating everything in sight.
 While the weight bounced back in a few weeks, it took months to regain my prior fitness.

 I made a one-week attempt on Denali during this time, which went well through 16,000 feet, but my team got turned around by bad weather and we were not able to summit.
 Outside of that, for the next couple years I made my regular outdoor trips to Colorado, but no other major expeditions.

 But all the while, the steady draw to return to the high mountains was building beneath the surface.
 As the saying goes, “the best alpinists are the ones with the worst memory.”
 The depletion and suffering fades, and you just remember the views, and the ineffable joy of being on top of the world.